HCloward/syniti-hugo/content/Collect/Page_Desc/Target_Sources_H_Collect.md

 <td><p>Data Controller</p></td>
 <td><p>Displays the user responsible for the processing of personal data in the target source.</p>
 <p>Any user or group who is assigned the Data Controller role must have a user account in the DSP.
 Data Controller must have access to the target based on their assigned security role and security key.</p>
-<p><strong>NOTE</strong>: The Collect Administrator must check the WORK FLOW SUMMARY check box for the target and Data Controller on the <em><a href="Workflow_Summary_User_Settings.htm">Workflow Summary User Settings</a></em> page.
+<p><strong>NOTE</strong>: The Collect Administrator must check the WORK FLOW SUMMARY check box for the target and Data Controller on the <em><a href="Workflow_Summary_User_Settings">Workflow Summary User Settings</a></em> page.
 The Data Controller is added to this page automatically.
 If the check box is not checked, the Data Controller will not receive a warning email that data is going to be purged.</p></td>
 </tr>
 <tr class="odd">
 <td><p>Data Classification</p></td>